Lester0142/DisBERT_WordBERT/README.md

 #### 4. Amend the config file as required
 ```
-Config file can be found in ./src/config/main_config.cfg
+config file can be found in ./src/config/main_config.cfg
 ```

 #### 5. Run the script
 ```
-python main.py
+python ./src/main.py
 ```